population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 Compared to the prior literature, three things set our paper apart.
 First, we use a nationwide representative longitudinal survey.
-This is in contrast to much of the prior research, which is based on either very small samples [@Ruszczyk2021; @Squarcina2022; @Hirvonen2021], or only rural areas [@Janssens2021; @Aggarwal2022].
+This is in contrast to much of the prior research, which is based on either very small samples [@Ruszczyk2021; @Squarcina2022; @Hirvonen2021; @Nguyen2021a] or only rural areas [@Janssens2021; @Aggarwal2022].
 Second, the data covers close to the entire pandemic, so we can observe the changes in food insecurity and household responses over time and through multiple lockdowns.[^Nigeria]
-Third, with very few COVID-19 cases in Uganda, especially for the first lockdown, we can separate out COVID-19 effects from lockdown effect.
+Third, with very few COVID-19 cases in Uganda, especially for the first lockdown, we can separate the effects of COVID-19 from lockdown effects.
-However, there are, at least, three potential drawbacks to our approach.
+However, there are at least three potential drawbacks to our approach.
 First, phone surveys, as we use here, provide less detailed data about household members and may suffer from selection bias.
-Second, in contrast to, for example, @Amare2020, we have limited  pre-COVID-19 information on the households.
+Second, in contrast to, for example, @Amare2021, we have limited  pre-COVID-19 information on the households.
 Third, there was no spatial variation in the lockdowns decreed by the government, opposite of, for example, Nigeria or India.
-Hence, identification is based on comparing periods with varying degrees of restrictions.
+Hence, identification is based on comparing periods with varying degrees of restrictions, and our estimates are, therefore, likely lower-bound estimates.
-Given that the general election took place during the non-lockdown periods, our estimates are likely lower-bound estimates.

-[^Nigeria]: The other study using nationwide representative data only cover one survey round, April-May 2020, although more are planned [@Amare2020].
+[^Nigeria]: The other study using nationwide representative data only cover one survey round, April-May 2020, although more are planned [@Amare2021].

 We find that food insecurity significantly increased during the lockdowns.
 The point estimates are significant, with an increase of almost 25 percentage